Why should I head to Belgium to study games?

 We welcome Erasmus exchange students starting from the 3rd bachelor level.

-A good command of English (level B2) is required to make the most of your stay with us.
+A good understanding and speech of English (level B2) is required to make the most of your stay with us.

-Our campus does not own student accommodation.
+Our campus does not offer student accommodation itself.
 Therefore, you will have to rent a room on the private housing market for the duration of your stay.
-To help you in your search, please contact our student support services (https://www.luca-arts.be/en/contact-student-support-services).
+To help you in your search, please contact our student support services.

 The outcome of the application can be expected within 4-6 weeks after the application deadline.
 Both you and your international coordinator will be informed about the result of your application by e-mail.
 No need to inquire about the outcome yourself.